eposlabs/epos/web/docs/api-general.md

 epos.render(<App />, document.getElementById('root'))
 ```

-::: details What is "default container"?
+::: details What is a "default container"?
-By default, Epos creates `<div root/>` inside `epos.element`:
+Default container is a `<div root></div>` element that Epos automatically creates inside `epos.element` if no container is provided to `epos.render`.

 <!-- prettier-ignore -->
 ```html